ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v3.4.x on CentOS 7 with Apache2 + Jetty9.md

     * https://sp-test.garr.it/secure   (Service Provider provided for testing the IDEM Test Federation)
     * https://sp24-test.garr.it/secure (Service Provider provided for testing the IDEM Test Federation and IDEM Production Federation)

+    or check which attributes are released to them with AACLI:

+    * `cd /opt/shibboleth-idp/bin`
+    * `./aacli.sh -n user1 -r https://sp24-test.garr.it/shibboleth --saml2`

 ### Configure Attribute Filters to release all attributes to all resources

 1. Download sample Attribute Filter file: